Children of a Lesser God (play)

 Children of a Lesser God is a play by Mark Medoff, focusing on the conflicted professional and romantic relationship between Sarah Norman, a deaf student, and her former teacher, James Leeds.
-It premiered at the Mark Taper Forum in 1979, was produced on Broadway in 1980 and in the West End in 1981.
+It premiered at the Mark Taper Forum in 1979, and was produced on Broadway in 1980 and in the West End in 1981.
 It won the 1980 Tony Award for Best Play.

 Background

 The play was specially written for the deaf actress Phyllis Frelich, based to some extent on her relationship with her husband Robert Steinberg.
 It was originally developed from workshops and showcased at New Mexico State University, with Frelich and Steinberg in the lead roles.
-It was seen by Gordon Davidson, Director of the Mark Taper Forum in Los Angeles, who insisted that the male role needed to be played by a more experienced professional actor.
+It was seen by Gordon Davidson, director of the Mark Taper Forum in Los Angeles, who insisted that the male role needed to be played by a more experienced professional actor.

 The title comes from Alfred, Lord Tennyson's Idylls of the King: "For why is all around us here / As if some lesser god had made the world".